 The Advantages of Owning a Canister Vacuum

-Gone are the days when you’d have to spend thousands of dollars on a whole-house canister vacuum system that was hard to store and even harder to clean.
+Gone are the days when users would have to spend thousands of dollars on a whole-house canister vacuum system that was hard to store and even harder to clean.
 Today’s canister vacuums are as effective, if not more so than the older heavy clunkers that would slam into floor transitions or down a set of stairs.
 They’re also more affordable than their predecessors.

 - Both dirt cups and bags on canister vacuums are larger than those on other styles.